toddcf/fzha/README.md

 ### Footer

 - Continue refining widths of each column at different breakpoints.
-- Add bounceInUp to each social media icon.
+- Add bounceInUp to each social media icon ONE AFTER ANOTHER.

 ## Notable Features